intelectta/medical_office_website/README.md

 - CORS configured for cross-origin requests
 - Input validation on contact forms
 - SQL injection protection via SQLAlchemy ORM

+## Customization

+To customize the website with your own data:
+1. Update the translation files in `frontend_src/i18n.js`
+2. Modify the services data in the Flask backend
+3. Replace placeholder images in the assets folder
+4. Update contact information and credentials

 ## License